11 Excellent Glute Activation Exercises For Runners

 2. Stand with your feet hip-width apart.

 3. Sit back as if you were going to sit in a chair, lowering yourself to 90 degrees.
-Be sure and keep your knees from collapsing inward by engaging your glutes and pushing against the resistance band.
+Engage your glutes and push against the resistance band to keep your knees from collapsing inward.

 4. Push yourself back up to a standing position.

-1 thought on “11 Excellent Glute Activation Exercises For Runners”
+2 thoughts on “11 Glute Activation Exercises For Runners: Wake Up Those Sleepy Glutes!”

 1. Trying to fix some hip drop.
 I really struggle turning on my right glute.
 Been working to fix it for years.
 Still a bother.
 Trying to get it right before some longer races this year (50M and 100M mountain ultras).
 Going to give these exercises a try to see if I can strengthen it. if you have any follow on drills that also help get the motor pattern down, please feel free to share.
 Thanks.